anonaddy/addy.io/source/faq.md

 When you delete your account the following happens:

 * All of your recipients are deleted from the database
+* All of your aliases that use a shared domain e.g. @anonaddy.me are soft deleted from the database (this is to prevent any chance of another user generating the same alias in the future)
-* All of your aliases are deleted from the database
+* All of your other aliases are deleted from the database
 * All of your custom domains are deleted from the database
 * Your user details are deleted from the database
 * Your username and any additional usernames that you created are encrypted and added to a table in the database.
 This is to prevent anybody signing up with the same username in the future.